Houston Business Journal Describes Growth of HOK’s Office

 Though the firm’s justice practice has grown significantly, the lion’s share of HOK’s work in Houston still comes from corporate interiors work.
 That kind of work comprises around 60 percent of HOK’s work in Houston, Soto said.
 The sector showed signs of growth in 2017, Soto said, and is continuing to grow in 2018.

 HOK has around 115 local employees.
-In 2017, it worked on several high-profile projects including Hines’ 609 Main office tower and InterContinental Houston Medical Center, a 22-story hotel near the Texas Medical Center that’s expected to open later this year.
+In 2017, it worked on several high-profile projects including Hines’ 609 Main office tower.
 HOK also designed The Allen (pictured above), a mixed-use development on six acres at the southeast corner of Allen Parkway and Gillette Street near the Federal Reserve building.
 It’ll be comprised of a luxury hotel, which will have between 150 and 180 hotel rooms; an office tower that’ll offer between 200,000 and 250,000 square feet of Class A office space; high-end retail space and a residential component.